 The site has grown immensely over the years and contains a plethora of resources, including information on timetables, prices, train stations, and the best train options to take in the country that you are visiting.

-Uber is not available in Ireland, but an app called Free Now is routinely used in cities like Dublin, Galway, Cork, and Limerick.
+While Uber is not available in Ireland, many visitors can still use the app (expect a regular taxi driver to pick you up though).
+However, there is another alternative called Free Now that is routinely used in cities like Dublin, Galway, Cork, and Limerick.

 Simply enter a destination, choose a licensed taxi, and then tap to book.

 You can pre-book a taxi with the app up to four days in advance.
 Pay with a pre-registered debit/credit card.